Schockwav3/SMILESGeneratorPredictor/README.md

 - `Batch_size (int)`: Sets the size of the batches which means that the data is processed in batches of x each.

+- `AXL_MULTIPLIER (int)`: Sets how often the AXL-Kinase-Inhibitor-Dataset should multiplied.

+- `COMPOUND_MULTIPLIER`: Sets how often the Compound-Dataset should multiplied.